gruntwork-io/docs/docs/refarch/whats-this/understanding-the-deployment-process.md

 ### Deployment

-The deployment phase is primarily [our responsibility](../../intro/overview/what-we-provide.md#gruntwork-reference-architecture).
+The deployment phase is primarily our responsibility..

 - We monitor the deployment and fix any errors that occur as needed
 - In some cases, we may need to communicate with you to resolve issues (e.g. AWS quota problems)